3 Ways to See Bhutan

 Bhutan is a majestic country that many people do not get the pleasure to see and experience.
 It can be hard to visit Bhutan because of the costs and hassles of getting a VISA and navigating tariffs.
 The best way to see Bhutan is taking a tour.
-Bhutan Life Exposure offers great options to see the country in different ways according to your interests.
+Options for a Bhutan Tour Package can offer great options to see the country in different ways according to your interests.
 There are so many ways to see a country.
 Here are three great and recommended ways to see Bhutan.

 Bhutan has one of the most pristine and beautiful cultures in the world.
 The people work hard to preserve and they do a great job.
 Going to Bhutan to take in the culture is a great idea.
 By touring all of the cultural spots in Bhutan you will see the major cities from Paro to Thimphu (the capital) to Punakha and Bumthang.
 These are all cultural hot spots offering different temples and sights.
 One of the highlights of this tour is heading up to the Tiger Nest.
 This is a Taktshang monastery in Paro at an elevation of 800 meters.
 Not only is it that high but it is located on a cliff.
 It is about an hour and a half walk to reach the Tiger Nest, but every minute is worth it.